MUSC gets grant to establish statewide palliative telehealth program - South Carolina Radio Network

-MUSC is working on a statewide palliative care telehealth program that is one of the first of its kind in the nation thanks to a $1.27 million grant from the Duke Endowment.
+The Medical University of South Carolina is working on a statewide palliative care telehealth program that is one of the first of its kind in the nation thanks to a $1.3 million grant from the Duke Endowment.

-“I think this program is critical to South Carolina,” said Patrick Coyne, Director of Palliative Care at MUSC.
+“I think this program is critical to South Carolina,” MUSC Palliative Care Director Patrick Coyne said.
 “South Carolina has historically been not doing well in the country.”

-“We have a lot of opportunities to improve the care that’s given to those patients and their families with these life-threatening illnesses and to help healthcare providers around the state get more knowledge for ways to be more effective in caring for those population of patients,” he said.

 Palliative care is given to patients who have life-threatening illnesses, improving quality of life by managing pain and symptoms and making them comfortable and informed.
 The care extends to the patients’ families.

+“We have a lot of opportunities to improve the care that’s given to those patients and their families with these life-threatening illnesses,” Coyne said.
+“And to help healthcare providers around the state get more knowledge for ways to be more effective in caring for those population of patients.”

+Telehealth uses video feeds to connect doctors or specialists in larger cities with patients in smaller or rural areas.

 “We have physicians.
 We have nurse practitioners.
 We have social workers.
 We have chaplains.
 We have acupuncturists.
 We have massage therapy.
-We just, kind of take care of the patient holistically instead of focusing on them medically,” said Lauren Seidenschmidt, MUSC Health palliative care program manager.
+We just, kind of take care of the patient holistically instead of focusing on them medically,” MUSC Health palliative care program manager Lauren Seidenschmidt said.
 “We have a very strong program.
 We have a very robust program.”

 Now MUSC can extend the offerings of its palliative care program to people in rural South Carolina.